 *The Narrative Institute is a component institute of PsychMaven.

-*PsychMaven has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP) for both Live/Real Time and Home Study CE Programs (ACEP No.6624).
-Programs that do not qualify for NBCC credit are clearly identified.
-PsychMaven is solely responsible for all aspects of its programs.
+*PsychMaven has been approved by the National Board for Certified Counselors (NBCC) as an Approved Continuing Education Provider (ACEP) for both Live/Real Time and Home Study CE Programs.
+ACEP No.6624.
+This program is designed to meet the standards of NBCC content areas no.8 (Counselor Professional Identity and Practice Issues) and content areas no.3 (Social and Cultural Foundations).
+PsychMaven is solely responsible for all aspects of the programs.

-*PsychMaven is a Licensed Social Worker Continuing Education Provider under the Texas State Board for Social Worker Examiners (Provider No. 7751).
+PsychMaven is a Licensed Social Worker Continuing Education Provider under the Texas State Board for Social Worker Examiners (Provider No. 7751).
 PsychMaven may provide continuing education to Social Workers certified and/or licensed in that state, and in other states/jurisdictions that accept the Continuing Education (CE) approval of other state Social Work boards.
-The Texas board is a member of the Association of Social Work Boards (ASWB).
+Please contact your state licensing board if you have questions about the acceptability of CE hours.